The Royce Roundtable: Ample Small-Cap Opportunities

 Sector weightings are determined using the Global Industry Classification Standard ("GICS").
 GICS was developed by, and is the exclusive property of, Standard & Poor's Financial Services LLC ("S&P") and MSCI Inc. ("MSCI").
 GICS is the trademark of S&P and MSCI.
 "Global Industry Classification Standard (GICS)" and "GICS Direct" are service marks of S&P and MSCI.

 Frank Russell Company (“Russell”) is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
 Russell® is a trademark of Frank Russell Company.
-Neither Russell nor its licensors accept any liability for any errors or omissions in the Russell Indexes and/or Russell ratings or underlying data, and no party may rely on any Russell Indexes and/or Russell ratings and/or underlying data contained in this communication.
+Neither Russell nor its licensors accept any liability for any errors or omissions in the Russell Indexes and/or Russell ratings or underlying data and no party may rely on any Russell Indexes and/or Russell ratings and/or underlying data contained in this communication.
 No further distribution of Russell Data is permitted without Russell’s express written consent.
 Russell does not promote, sponsor, or endorse the content of this communication.
 The Russell 2000 is an unmanaged, capitalization-weighted index of domestic small-cap stocks.
 It measures the performance of the 2,000 smallest publicly traded U.S. companies in the Russell 3000 index.
 The performance of an index does not represent exactly any particular investment, as you cannot invest directly in an index.

 Share: